joyrider3774/Playnite_html_exporter/README.md

 * Grid + Images: 2,14 GB
 * List + Images: 2,17 GB
 * List Text only (no images): 113 MB

+As of version 2.0 of html exporter you can now reduce the size of the export by converting icon files to png and cover / background images to jpeg as well as resize images.
+Here are some results of my real export of about 2600 games:

+* Grid Copy only: 2,33 GB
+* Grid Resize + Force 100% Jpeg Quality: 1,20 GB
+* Grid Resize + Force 85% Jpeg Quality: 554 MB
+* Grid Resize + Convert + Force 100% Jpeg Quality: 1,17 GB
+* **Grid Resize + Convert + Force 85% Jpeg Quality: 469 MB**
+* Grid Convert 100% Jpeg Quality: 2,28 GB
+* Grid Convert 85% Jpeg Quality: 2,18 GB
+* Grid Convert + Force 100% Jpeg Quality: 1,92 GB
+* Grid Convert + Force 85% Jpeg Quality: 895 MB

 ## Templates
 I have provided 3 templates myself a GRID based view, a LIST View and a TEXT Only version.
 In theory you can create your own templates but to describe this i need to provide a lot of documentation on how todo this and i will first see if there is any need for this.